 To reach Jurong Bird Park, the best will be to travel by MRT (Train) Public Transport and get down at the “Jurong Bird Park” station, from there the park will be about a 10-15 minutes light walk.
 If you are travelling as a group of 3 to 4, then a Taxi (or Grab) may be cheaper and more convenient.

-The park has over 15,000 animals comprising of several hundred varieties of birds.
-They conduct two different shows “Kings of the Skies” and “High Flyers” at two different timings everyday (Morning and Afternoon), look for their timings and plan your visit accordingly.
+The park has over 15,000 animals comprising several hundred varieties of birds.
+They conduct two different shows “Kings of the Skies” and “High Flyers” at two different times every day (Morning and Afternoon), look for their timings and plan your visit accordingly.
 The shows are good entertainment especially if you are going with kids.